 TIMES TABLES: Instant recall of times tables is a crucial foundation of the more advanced maths we’ll tackle this year.
 Children are therefore expected to practise at home regularly (Mathletics and Hit the Button can help here).
-They have the chance to achieve their times tables award every Monday lunchtime.
-Winners are announced in Celebration Assembly on a Friday.
-By the end of Year 5, every child should have achieved their Super Gold award (all multiplication / division facts up to x12).

 PE: Oak Tree Class have PE on Tuesdays and Wednesdays.
 Please ensure your child brings their full PE kit (including trainers) every Monday – they can be taken home at the weekend for washing.